timganter/cookies/README.md

 # What is this?

-This is a basic repo that will write a cookie and read a cookie.
+This is a basic repo that will write a cookie and read a cookie using [AdonisJs](https://adonisjs.com/).

 # Instructions